siddharth-pro/gitSiddharth.github.io/projects.md

 #### [View Project](/i2cread.html)

 ### 8-bit RISC CPU
-* The processor is coded in verilog.
+* The processor is coded in Verilog.
 * The design is verified by loading testvalue.bin file containing  all the instructions to memory through backdoor access and applying clock to the design in testbench.
 * Operations such as reading from memory to register, writing to memory, addition and subtraction are verified through the waveform.
 * Tool used: Questasim
 #### [View Project](/prorisc.html)

 ### Digital Clock on FPGA
-* Design is coded in verilog.
+* Design is coded in Verilog.
 * Synthesized and Implemented on Spartan 3E FPGA.
 * Time is displayed on the seven segment display.
 * Tool used: Xilinx ISE